ydahhrk/packaging/fort/rpm/vm-notes.md

 ../build-upstream-tarball.sh 1.5.4
 ```

-Update `base/`. `fort.spec` needs a new version number and a new changelog entry.
+Update `base/`.
+At the very least, `fort.spec` needs a new version number and a new changelog entry.

 If you're not me, or the keyring needs updating: